Development under other legislation

-As most declared coordinated projects and mining projects are likely to have significant impacts on different transport modes, the Coordinator-General and Department of Environment and Heritage Protection usually invite the department to participate in their environmental impact statement processes.
+As most declared coordinated projects and mining projects are likely to have significant impacts on different transport modes, the Coordinator-General and Department of Environment and Science usually invite the department to participate in their environmental impact statement processes.
 This provides an opportunity for the department to identify and assess the impacts of a particular project, and where relevant request appropriate impact mitigation measures be put in place.

-Proponents of gas and petroleum projects, that use state-controlled roads are required to notify the department should they:
+Proponents of gas and petroleum projects that use state-controlled roads are required to notify the department should they:

 - perform seismic survey or drilling activity

 - transport minerals, GHG streams or petroleum produced or processed in an authorised area equal to or greater than 50,000 tonnes per annum (threshold rate section 26 of Mineral and Energy Resources (Common Provisions) Regulation 2016)

 - exceed 50,000 tonnes of haulage per annum to construct a pipeline.

 The Department of Transport and Main Roads can require assessment of the ‘notifiable road use’; can give a ‘road use direction’; and the tenement holder may have to compensate road authorities for their impacts on the safety or condition of roads affected by the ‘notifiable road use’.